ProAccess/MakeMyHOAok/HOA Cert Program.md

 The BCCAD would

-- operate as required under a new Civil Code Section 6200.
+- operate as required under a new law (for California, Civil Code Section 6200).

 - maintain or have access to a database of all state residential CIDs, indexed by State Department entity number, ensuring uniqueness of the CID and facilitating compatibility and coordination of databases.